hailelagi/hailelagi.com/content/notes/inside-a-query-plan.md

 explain analyze my_shiny_queries;
 ```

-It produced a long series of arcane sounding words, I tried to read it bottom-up, but mostly still incomprehensible.
-An example:
+It produced a long series of arcane sounding words and structures the output as a _tree_ which you can read bottom-up:
 ```
 postgres=# explain analyze select 1 + 1;
                                      QUERY PLAN